PhilipQuirke/verified_transformers/README.md

 The files in the QuantaTools code folder have better version control and are easier to maintain than code blocks in a notebook.
 Using QuantaTools files also reduces version change conflicts between multiple people working to improve the library.

+## Abbreviations
+- Pn : Model token position.
+Zero-based
+- Ln : Model layer n.
+Zero-based
+- Hn : Attention head n.
+Zero-based
+- Mn : MLP neuron n.
+Zero-based
+- D : First number of the pair question numbers
+- Dn : nth numeric token in the first question number.
+Zero-based.
+D0 is the units value
+- D' : Second number of the pair question numbers
+- D'n : nth token in the second question number.
+Zero-based.
+D0 is the units value
+- A : Answer to the question (including answer sign)
+- An : nth token in the answer.
+Zero-based.
+A0 is the units value.
+The highest token is the "+" or "-" answer sign